Duncanma/Blog/content/Blog/become-a-gold-xbox-live-member-to-get-your-ads-quicker.md

   * _I'm an Xbox Live Gold subscriber, but the idea that you have to be a Gold member to get content early does not sit well me me.
 I love Xbox 360 and Marketplace, but it's stupid decisions like this which will make me rethink supporting it this console._
   * _It's $4 a month for XBL gold eh?
 Someone show me where I can buy ONE month of gold for $4.
 Idiots.
 Also, "there isn't enough separation" between gold and silver?
 How about the fact that silver users can't PLAY GAMES ONLINE?
 Isn't that the ostensible purpose of XBL anyway?
 I say all of this as a gold subscriber._

-The comments actually started out rather balanced, but head more to the &#8216;Silver accounts can play Gears too' side as you scroll down...
+The comments actually started out rather balanced, but head more to the 'Silver accounts can play Gears too' side as you scroll down...
 I can only assume that is because the most interested followers of Major Nelson's posts are mostly Gold subscribers (which makes sense).